HomeJourneyBook/Homes-journey-archive/Valley/README.md

 # The Valley of Tea Dragons

 Among all locations mentioned in the surviving records, the Valley of Tea Dragons remains one of the most isolated and, at the same time, one of the most significant regions known to me so far.
-It was here that the First Tea Tree was discovered, around which the Villagers’ settlement, the tea fields, and most of the Valley’s modern life gradually formed over many generations.
+It was here that the Great Tea Tree was discovered, around which the Villagers’ settlement, the tea fields, and most of the Valley’s modern life gradually formed over many generations.

 The exact location of the Valley still remains unknown.
 Most ancient maps either contradict one another or end long before providing any reliable external landmarks.

-At the center of the Valley stands the First Tea Tree — the oldest known relic of this region.
+At the center of the Valley stands the Great Tea Tree — the oldest known relic of this region.
 Directly surrounding the tree lies the Village of the Villagers, home to generations of inhabitants dedicated to tea harvesting and maintaining life within the Valley.

 To the right of the Village stretch the vast tea fields.
 It is here that the Villagers cultivate and gather most of the tea leaves used throughout the Valley.